thrivinginacademia/grantwriting/README.md

 ***
 # Copyright
-All material preseneted is copyright protected and may not be shared, uploaded, or distributed. &copy; Caroline Williams 2020, unless otherwise noted.
+All material presented is copyright protected and may not be shared, uploaded, or distributed. &copy; Caroline Williams 2020, unless otherwise noted.